tjb1092/BS_BizCat/README.md

 ### Shout out to Traversy Media for the guidance.
 I was forced to review the Bootstrap documentation and figure out how to implement custom backgrounds, cards, etc. in addition to adding some cats to the theme it.
 Yarn was used as the front-end package manager.
 It was a good learning experience!

+## Next Steps
+I'm going to move it into a node-js backend framework using Express and some template engine (probably Pug), to remove a lot of the redundancy and format to begin to act as my new portfolio.